-The practices that surround Continuous Deployment/Delivery substantially reduce risk – things like Feature Toggles, automated testing, automated deployments, deploying off master, retrospectives, monitoring, accountability, access, ownership, reduced MTTR, and the list goes on.
+The practices that surround Continuous Deployment/Delivery substantially reduce risk – things like Feature Toggles, automated testing, automated deployments, deploying off controller, retrospectives, monitoring, accountability, access, ownership, reduced MTTR, and the list goes on.
 These all add up to make a software development and deployment environment so safe, anyone can commit code – if it doesn’t work it will not make it to production.

 But, things will still break.
 In my experience you have to break things in very subtle ways for code to get into production & as time goes on and you build better monitoring, even those issues should be detected fast & resolved fast.

 It can take a while to reach the end goal, but you’ve got to start somewhere.
 However, even if you never actually practice Continuous Deployment, all of these practices will produce better software and probably happier developers.

 Here are a few other good resources to learn about Continuous Deployment/Delivery